onap/policy-parent/docs/apex/APEX-Policy-Guide.rst

 .. container:: paragraph

+  A state that is the final state of a policy may output multiple events, and the task associated with the final state outputs those events.

+.. container:: paragraph

   A *State* concept is keyed with a ``ReferenceKey`` key, which references the *Policy* concept that owns the state.
   The *LocalName* field of the ``ReferenceKey`` holds the name of the state.
 As a state is part of a chain of states, the *NextState* field of a state holds the ``ReferenceKey`` key of the state in the policy to execute after this